-Home alarm systems are a good addition to Home Security System as they serve as a backup measure for home security.
+Home alarm systems are a good addition to the Home Security System as they serve as a backup measure for home security.
 However, there are certain situations when you might want to temporarily turn off your home alarm; for instance, you may experience power outages, conduct various maintenance works, or have some guests at your home.
 Tampering with any alarm system also poses a serious threat of it going off when you want it off. is a guide for disabling your home alarm system for a short time.

-Choose the type of alarm system
+Choose the type of alarm system.

 The initial step is to determine the type of security system that has been installed in the home.
 Most home alarm systems fall under three main categories:

-• Professional burglar alarm systems.
+- Professional burglar alarm systems.
 These systems are wired to an external monitoring center that in turn calls the security agencies once the alarm has been triggered.
 They usually have keypads and control panels fitted.

-• Self-monitored alarm systems.
+- Self-monitored alarm systems.
 These systems do not include the feature of external monitoring but will emit loud audible alarms on your premises once activated.
 You manage alerts on your own using a smartphone application or a control panel.

-• Smart home alarm systems.
+- Smart home alarm systems.
 These interact with other smart home apparatus and are managed through a smart home controller or an application.

 The correct steps to follow to disarm your chosen alarm system type